Discovery of spin-phase dependent QPOs in the super-critical accretion regime from the X-ray pulsar RX J0440.9+4431: Introduction

-After more than 10 years of quiescence, \src\ exhibited a major outburst starting on December 2022 and lasting until April 2023 \citep{Nakajima2022, Mandal2023, Coley2023, Pal2023}.
+After more than ten years of quiescence, \src\ exhibited a major outburst starting on December 2022 and lasting until April 2023 \citep{Nakajima2022, Mandal2023, Coley2023, Pal2023}.
 Several observations have been dedicated to this bright event.
-Multiple pieces of evidence show that during the latest outburst the source transitioned from the sub-critical to the super-critical accretion regime \citep{Salganik2023, Doroshenko2023_LSV}.
-These two regimes are characterized by deceleration of the accretion flow dominated at the neutron star (NS) surface by Coulomb interactions and above the NS surface by a radiative shock, respectively, and are separated by the so-called critical luminosity, L$_c$, of the order of $10^{37}\,$erg/s \citep{Basko+Sunyaev76, Becker+12, Mushtukov15_crit_lum}.
+Multiple pieces of evidence show that during the latest outburst the source transitioned from the subcritical to the supercritical accretion regime \citep{Salganik2023, Doroshenko2023_LSV}.
+These two regimes are characterized by deceleration of the accretion flow dominated at the neutron star (NS) surface by Coulomb interactions and above the NS surface by a radiative shock, respectively, and are separated by the so-called critical luminosity, L$_c$, on the order of $10^{37}\,$erg/s \citep{Basko+Sunyaev76, Becker+12, Mushtukov15_crit_lum}.

 The source spectrum can be described with two Comptonized components both at low and high luminosity \citep{Tsygankov2012, Salganik2023}.
 A double-hump spectrum was, up to now, observed (see, e.g., \citealt[and references therein]{Tsygankov2019b}) and theoretically motivated \citep{Mushtukov2021,Sokolova-Lapa2021} only at low accretion rates.
 A tentative cyclotron resonant scattering feature (or cyclotron line) detection was reported by \citet{Tsygankov2012} at 32 keV which, however, has not been confirmed in other works. \src's pulse profile is characterized by a single-peak, sine-like shape, plus a narrow dip observed in the soft X-ray band \citep{Usui12} attributed to absorption from the accretion stream \citep{Galloway2001}.